 All the adult talk for and against Barbie (both my categorical attitude and more nuanced intellectual debates on Deadline) may not matter so much when it comes to why a child chooses to play with Barbie dolls rather than one of the alternatives.
 Why do existing customers (children) choose playtime with Barbie rather than an alternative?
 And what makes them buy more dolls for their collections with their pocket money or wish for more Barbie dolls for their birthdays?

-You might get some surprising answers if you asked them.
+You might get some surprising answers if you ask them.
 Answers that don't have very much to do with all the fuss surrounding the Barbie universe these days.
 My experience with (adult) customer responses in both B2B and B2C tells me that there are usually surprises that lurk.

 And that’s exactly why I always recommend to the companies I advise on customer analysis that they learn more about how existing customers view them.